 Have you been dealing with nagging pain or discomfort that has lingered a bit longer than you expected?
 Maybe not – perhaps you feel great, but you’ve noticed that your loved one has begun to decline in his or her functional ability.
 Have no fear; your physical therapist is here!

 Here are a few reasons why you should #ChoosePT (physical therapy) as a first treatment option:

-To celebrate National Physical Therapy Month, Athletico is highlighting the positive impact that physical therapists have on people’s lives.
+As part of our celebration for National Physical Therapy Month, Athletico is highlighting the positive impact that our physical therapists have in the community.

 Have you ever heard of the AlterG Anti-Gravity Treadmill?
 This unique piece of equipment enables individuals to walk or run at a lower percentage of their body weight.
 This is useful in the clinical setting as it can help patients perform rehabilitation with less pain.

 Have you ever had low back pain?
 Chances are you have had an experience in the past or are having one as you read this.
 Low back pain is experienced by approximately 70 percent of individuals in their lifetime.1 In fact, 1 in every 17 visits to a primary care physician is related to reports of low back pain.2 Combined, direct and indirect costs for low back pain are reported to be between 85 and 238 billion dollars, with costs continuing to rise.3

 Our feet literally take us places all day long, and foot pain is a fairly common issue.
 For some people, the pain is located more in the heel.
 That heel pain can also lead to the discovery of a bump on the back of the heel.
 This could be a condition known as a Haglund’s deformity.